BlesslinJerishR/BlesslinJerishR/README.md

 - FullStack OverFlow Developer .
 - Gone through more dropouts than breakups .
-- I am not in Team La Va Da ,
+- I am not in Team ,
 - I am the Team .
 - I see no God up here ,
 - I am God .